evergreen-innovations/dlc-documentation/docs/_documentation/04_responseAnalysis.md

 Once dynamic simulations or tank testing is completed from the surface elevation time series downloaded through the DLC Generator, the final step in the workflow is uploading a file to perform extreme value response analysis on.

+See the [theory documentation](/theory/responseAnalysis) for more information on the analysis itself.

+## Data Storage

+Neither the file(s) uploaded, nor the data contained in the output/ report of the response analysis are saved by the tool.

+Download the report to keep a personal record of the response analysis done.
+If you come back later, you'll need to re-upload the data and re-run the analysis to view the results.

 ## File Format

 There are two accepted file formats: